madelinegarrett/Lab-6-StatisticalSloths-/README.md

 Katie's Findings: As the distance of the origin airport from Denver increases, the probability that that flight will be delayed by at least 15 minutes increases.delay

 ## Zandy's Individual Section
-How does the probabily of a delayed flight(by departure time) from Denver change based on the delay of the planes arrival time to Denver.
+ Does the probabily of a delayed flight(by departure time) from Denver increase based on the delay of the planes arrival time in Denver.

 ## Team Summary
 * I, Madeline Garrett, worked to determine which airline had the most delayed departures from Denver.
 I used the count function to find a collection of probabilities and found that the airline with the most delayed departures was Southwest.
 I used the geom bar function and made two plots that should help to illustrate which airlines had the most delays.
 I labeled both axis and header and use the alpha function on one of the graphs.